-Bring Down Rest Intervals
+Reduce Rest Intervals

 Reducing rest intervals goes back to your training volume.
 When lifting for muscle gain, rest periods of 30 to 90 seconds spark a quick release of muscle-building hormones, such as human growth hormone and testosterone.
 Because of their short duration, these rest intervals also make sure you truly fatigue your muscles.
 Plenty of research shows fatiguing your muscles is a must for hypertrophy, aka grow muscle.